Explore

 Though, that doesn't mean I have to like any of the sequels that followed up after this one.
 For me, those all still suck.

-With the first chapter of the Harry Potter film franchise proving to be almost as successful as the book, the 2nd in the series is released (and in the nick of time considering that the movies must coincide with the age of the children actors) and solidifies that the kid with the lightning scar is worthy of the reputation of being "The Chosen One".
-Particularly when it comes to the tweener targeted box office.
+With the first chapter of the Harry Potter film franchise proving to be almost as successful as the book, the 2nd book in the series is released in movie form (and in the nick of time considering that the movies must coincide with the age of the child actors) and solidifies that the kid with the lightning scar is worthy of the reputation of being "The Chosen One".
+Particularly when one considers how this is a franchise that pretty much raised the bar on how literarily based properties can fare in as a box office booming cash cow.

 Fantasia 2000 (1999)